Major in Cinema & Media Arts

 Our curriculum is flexible in that our intermediate production courses will be taught under different topics.
 For example:

-Film 175 (Alternate Forms) may be offered as "The Cinematic Essay," or Experimental Montage," or "Non-narrative 16mm Film Production."
+CMA 175 (Alternate Forms) may be offered as "The Cinematic Essay," or Experimental Montage," or "Non-narrative 16mm Film Production."

-Film 176 (Fiction Film) may be offered as "Comedy" or "Horror" or another genre of fiction.
+FiCMA lm 176 (Fiction Film) may be offered as "Comedy" or "Horror" or another genre of fiction.

 Both of these courses may be taught as either a group production experience or may require students to carry out individual work.
 The 288s are advanced "special topics" classes in film production (288a) and film studies (288b).
 The Senior Seminar offers graduating majors the opportunity to undertake in-depth research and/or production projects.